-B. Protocol: Infecting and Selecting a Double-Stable RetroX-Tet-On Advanced/GOI Cell Line
+B. Protocol: Infecting and Selecting a Double-Stable RetroX-Tet-Off Advanced/GOI Cell Line

-To generate a double-stable RetroX-Tet-On Advanced cell line, infect your single-stable RetroX-Tet-On Advanced cell line with your functionally tested RetroX-Tight-Pur-GOI retrovirus.
+To generate a double-stable Retro-X Tet-Off Advanced cell line, infect your single-stable Retro-X Tet-Off Advanced cell line with your functionally tested RetroX-Tight-Pur-GOI retrovirus.
 Then, select for stably transduced cells with puromycin.
+To maintain the expression system in the "off" state and prevent untimely expression of your GOI, include 100 ng/ml Dox in all culture media through infection, selection, and clone expansion.
 Use the following protocol for adherent cells.
 For non-adherent cells, adapt Section XI.B for RetroX-Tight-Pur-GOI infection and puromycin selection.

-- 1. Plate RetroX-Tet-On Advanced cells 12-18 hr before infection in several wells of a 6-well plate.
-Plate a sufficient number of cells in each well to attain a confluency of 40-60% at the time of infection (-2 x 10) - 2.
-Collect retroviral supernatant from your transfected packaging cells, filter through a 0.45 μm filter.
-Add polybrene to the culture to a final concentration of 4 μg/ml.
+- Plate Retro-X Tet-Off Advanced cells 12-18 hr before infection in several wells of a 6-well plate in medium containing 100 ng/ml Dox.
+Plate a sufficient number of cells in each well to attain a confluency of 40-60% at the time of infection (~2 x 10). - 2.
+Collect retroviral supernatant from your transfected packaging cells, filter through a 0.45 $\mu$ m filter.
+Add polybrene to the culture to a final concentration of 4 $\mu$ g/ml and Dox to 100 ng/ml.

-Note: Use a cellulose acetate or polysulfonic (low protein binding) filter instead of nitrocellulose.
+NOTE: Use a cellulose acetate or polysulfonic (low protein binding) filter instead of nitrocellulose.
 Nitrocellulose binds proteins present in the membrane of retrovirus and destroys the virus.
-The concentration of polybrene may be titrated from 2-12 μg/ml to optimize the infection efficiency.
+The concentration of polybrene may be titrated from $2-12 \mu g/ml$ to optimize the infection efficiency.